Jaymo33/Blog-Extensor/src/content/blog/9-8-kg-to-pounds.md

     "name": "What is the easiest way to convert 9.8 kilograms to pounds?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "The easiest way to convert 9.8 kilograms to pounds is to use the standard conversion factor of 2.20462.
 Simply multiply 9.8 by 2.20462 to get 21.6053 pounds.
 For a quick, rough estimate, you can multiply by 2.2, which gives you 21.56 pounds—close enough for most kitchen purposes.
-Even easier, just ask your smartphone's voice assistant or type \"9.8 kg to lbs\" into a search engine for an instant, accurate answer without any maths required."
+Even easier, just ask your smartphone's voice assistant or type "9.8 kg to lbs" into a search engine for an instant, accurate answer without any maths required."
     }
     },
     {